nmate/sdsl-lite/README.md

-XXXX - Fast Compressed Bitvectors for the Succinct Data Structure Library
+R3D3 - Fast Compressed Bitvectors for the Succinct Data Structure Library
 =========

 What is it?
 -----------

-XXXX is a succinct data structure prototype that attains several times space reduction beyond known compression techniques while it supports operations on the compressed data at comparable speed.
+R3D3 is a succinct data structure prototype that attains several times space reduction beyond known compression techniques while it supports operations on the compressed data at comparable speed.
 Our prototype is built on top of the Succinct Data Structure Library (SDSL) [sdsl-lite][SDSLLIT].

-Why XXXX?
+Why R3D3?
 --------
 The volume of datasets waiting for being processed increases drastically nowadays.
 Data mining, machine learning, pattern analysis and networking are the main